Glennon Engleman: Family and death

-Engleman was married twice, first to Edna Ruth and then to Carmen Miranda Halm, with whom he had a son, David Engleman.
-His first marriage Edna Ruth was when they both planned and decided on their method of killing.
-Edna Ruth Ball married another man, raised her new husband's life insurance, Engleman killed him and they both shared the profits.
-Edna Ruth was never prosecuted due to lack of evidence.
+Engleman was married twice, first to Edna Ruth and then to Ruth Jolley, with whom he had a son.
+His first wife Edna Ruth was never prosecuted for her complicity in the murder of her second husband, James Bullock, due to lack of evidence.

 In March 1999, Engleman, 72, was pronounced dead in the infirmary of the Jefferson City Correctional Center, where he had a history of treatment for diabetes.
 A spokesman for the center said his death had been anticipated.